Are you ready to learn how to make this double layer crochet cowl? If so, continue reading all about it.

 So, lets get started on this double layer crochet cowl pattern!

-This pattern is part of the Fall into Autumn Blog Hop 2022.
-See the graphic below about how the blog hop works.
-Scroll down further to find the roundup post button.
+This pattern was part of the Fall into Autumn Blog Hop 2022.

 - #4 Worsted Weight, We Crochet City Tweed Aran/HW; 55% Merino Wool, 25% Superfine Alpaca, 20% Donegal Tweed; 150 yards (A) Toad, 135 yards (B) Snowbank or suitable substitutes